kenstir/hemlock/docs/pn/setup-firebase-project.md

 Under `Your apps` you can now download the file needed to build the Hemlock app.
 * Android: `google-services.json`
 * iOS: `GoogleService-Info.plist`

+## Create an Apple APNs key and add it

+### Create an Apple APNs key

+* Go to [Keys at the Apple Developer site] https://developer.apple.com/account/resources/authkeys/list
+* If there is no APNs key, select "Create a key"
+* Name it, e.g. "Acorn APNs Key"
+* Select "Apple Push Notification service (APNs)"
+* Click "Continue", then "Register"
+* Download the APNs key (.p8 file)

+### Add the APNs key to the Firebase project

+* In the [Firebase Console](https://console.firebase.google.com/), choose project settings under the gear icon
+* Choose the "Cloud Messaging" tab
+* Under "Apple app configuration" >> "APNs Authentication Key", upload the .p8 key file